arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 One future project that emerged from this rationale was the [airaspi](/airaspi) build, which can do all kinds of image recognition in realtime on the fly, something which was unimaginable for consumer use just 6 years ago.

 ### Joel

+what i brought into the project:
+- interest in infrastructure

+what i eill further take with me scietific topc wise:
+- thoughts about materiality i want to further develop

+what i take with me group work and communication wise:
+- complexity is fine
+-

 ### Sources